Mini-Max Algorithm in AI: Concepts, Examples & Use Cases [2025]

 Table of Contents

 Have you ever predicted your opponent’s move in rock-paper-scissors and came out on top?
 It seems almost impossible, but what if you could calculate every possible outcome and make the perfect move every time?
-This is precisely what the mini max algorithm does for AI—it evaluates all potential moves and selects the best possible choice from all possible outcomes.
+This is precisely what the minimax algorithm in AI does—it evaluates all potential moves and selects the best possible choice from all possible outcomes.

 The global AI market is expected to reach USD 826.7 billion by 2030.
-AI-driven decision-making tools like mini max are at the forefront of this revolution.
+AI-driven decision-making tools like minimax algorithm in AI are at the forefront of this revolution.
 Whether used in strategic games or real-world applications, the algorithm plays a pivotal role in shaping AI’s ability to make smart, calculated decisions.

 In this blog, you will explore the mini max algorithm in AI and check its applications in real-world scenarios.
 So dive right in!